 A fierce point guard who transformed a WNBA franchise into a contender and became a standard-bearer for athlete brand-building and style.

-Skylar Diggins-Smith arrived with expectations, branded a can't-miss prospect since her high school days in South Bend, Indiana.
-She lived up to the hype at Notre Dame, leading the Fighting Irish to three consecutive Final Fours.
-Drafted third overall by the struggling Tulsa Shock, she didn't just join the team—she resurrected it.
-With her killer crossover, tenacious defense, and clutch scoring, she became the face of the franchise as it relocated and rebranded as the Dallas Wings.
-Off the court, she was just as transformative, leveraging her polish and fashion sense to secure major endorsements and grace magazine covers, elevating the visibility of the women's game.
-After becoming a mother, she returned with a vengeance, earning multiple All-WNBA honors and leading the league in assists, cementing her status as a complete floor general whose impact is measured in wins, style points, and inspired young fans.
+Skylar Diggins-Smith led Notre Dame to three consecutive Final Fours before the Tulsa Shock drafted her third overall.
+She didn't just join the struggling franchise—she resurrected it.
+With her killer crossover, tenacious defense, and clutch scoring, she became the face of the team as it relocated and rebranded as the Dallas Wings.
+Off the court, she leveraged her polish and fashion sense to secure major endorsements and grace magazine covers, elevating the visibility of the women's game.
+After becoming a mother, she returned to earn multiple All-WNBA honors and lead the league in assists, a complete floor general whose impact is measured in wins and inspired young fans.

 1981–1996